 – The Federal Reserve has been given the authority to manipulate the interest rates, the employment rate, and every other aspect of the US economy.

-– Since the Federal Reserve began operating has suffered more recessions, the only national depression, for stock market bubbles, more monetary collapses, than before the Federal Reserve was founded and empowered.
+– Since the Federal Reserve began operating the USA has suffered more recessions, the only national depression, more stock market bubbles, more monetary collapses, than before the Federal Reserve was founded and empowered.

 – The Federal Reserve is the brainchild of the Progressives and put into place to control wealth and power in the entire US economic system by private bankers outside of any control by elections or the citizenry.